 - Expression: Have you ever had a weird day where you were edgy, nervous, or even apathetic for reasons you’re not even sure of?
 Usually it’s because there’s something emotional you’re avoiding or unable to deal with.
 It’s happened to me.
 My mother was only 46 years old when she died from cancer.
 I was devastated.
 There were stages of grief when I walked through paralyzing numbness—needing to cry, but unable to.
 I found relief only when I played certain songs.
 I could cry better.
 I could let out my sadness better.
 I could feel God’s loving comfort better.
 I could pray better.
 Weird, right?
 That’s the music effect.
 Music gives your brain what you need to think and feel at the same time.
 Music helped me heal because music helped me let out what was destroying me inside.Take a listen to The Verses Project.
 If there’s been a human emotion dying to be expressed, the lyricists of the Bible have probably already written it out for you.
 This project takes psalms from the Bible and sets them to music again so you can hear them more closely to they way they were intended to be heard.
 Don’t be afraid to express all your feelings to God.
 David, the chief singer-songwriter of the Bible, certainly wasn’t!

 - Motion: When you walk into Disney World, you won’t hear “A Dream Is a Wish Your Heart Makes” floating through the air even though it would make a magical entrance to the happiest place on earth.
 Instead, you’ll hear old-timey marches and vaudevillian dance tunes.
 Why?
 Because Disney execs have learned when their entrance music is slow, people linger a bit too long and clog the path into the parks.
 Their entrance music choice has more to do with your movement than your mood!
 Need to exercise?
 Make an upbeat playlist and see if that doesn’t improve your efforts.
 Had a frenzied day?
 Put Debussy’s Clair de Lune on repeat and watch yourself slow down.
 (You’re welcome.)
 Stuck on the couch in a lie that you’re alone and unimportant?
 Listen to this song we play for students at Life.Church.
 Throw that funk out and dance in the love that surrounds you!
 It’s an important, faith-building, spirit-lifting, age-old tradition to dance with joy for God.
+That’s why we call it worship music.
 Music is one of the best ways to get your body moving in His presence!

 - Unification: Fight songs, national anthems, product jingles, theme songs.
 What do they have in common?
 They all trigger unified thoughts in everyone who hears them.
 Fight songs make you want to root for “Big Blue.”
 National anthems point out the best and most heroic traits of your country.
 Singing together is an incredibly unifying experience.
 God loves it when His people gather and sing to Him.
 He wants us to be one.
 Let this be the anthem of the Church today: We stand united in the wonder of Your love!